 Allenholm Farm, which turned 150 this year in South Hero, is one of the many visitor farms in the area.
 It has a cute shop and loads of interesting residents.
 Visitors can hang out with the farm’s donkeys (one of whom loves peppermint candies), sheep, rabbits, horses and Scotch Highland Cow (it’s surprising to drive past the farm and see a “hairy coo” from the road).
 Inside the shop, we saw also a beehive and a box full of very little peeping chicks.
 The bees and chicks were not for sale, but the shop does sell a variety of Vermont products, natural foods, and homemade pies.
 There’s also apple picking in the fall and a bed and breakfast on the premises.

 Traffic heading back toward the Boston area on Route 89 supposedly gets really heavy on summer Sunday afternoons/evenings, but we seemed to get through before the worst of it.
 Our silence in the car expressed that feeling of comfortable exhaustion that results from spending a weekend together outdoors.
 Our camping trip was one of my favorite journeys of this summer and I would recommend the Lake Champlain Islands to families looking for a no-frills kind of getaway.
 And remember, dish soap makes a decent shampoo!

 Things We Didn’t Have Time to Visit but Maybe You Will

-In addition to the factory tour ($2/adult, kids 12 and younger free), visitors can enjoy the Bear Shop, café and ice cream parlor, and even make your own “Friend for Life” (for a much larger, additional fee, of course).
+In addition to the factory tour, visitors can enjoy the Bear Shop, café and ice cream parlor, and even make your own “Friend for Life” (for a much larger, additional fee, of course).
 Located in Shelburne, Vermont; take exit 13 from 89.